fearlessit/BilliardsComputerVisionEngine/README.md

 ## Process of detecting table and balls

-Most key elements of used detecting decisions are described here.
+Key elements of used detecting decisions are described here.
 Details are left to read from code.
 The project is prototype, much of work is done by experimenting and not knowing the outcome.
 Still the code is tried to keep readable and open for new ideas and development.
 Main recognition process is implemented in *BilliardVisionEngine* class.